Runaway Tour (Passenger): Production

 When the South American leg of the tour started, Passenger explained that his guitar would speak for itself, and all the songs would have their own stories.

 "Every song has its own life, and that's what I like the fans to see in my presentations."

 Concert synopsis

 All concerts have featured acoustic instruments.
 Throughout the tour, Passenger regularly alternates among various acoustic guitars.
 In a number of venues, he used up to four guitars per performance.

 Critical reception

 The tour has been very well received by critics.
 Nicolas Tabares from El Observador, a national newspaper in Uruguay, called the Montevideo performances a "spectacle that connects directly to the crowd".
 He also commended Passenger on how he "shows all the love that he has to his fans."
-Caracol Radio from Colombia described the performance in Bogota, saying that "the performer involves the public with his great hits and funny humor."
+Caracol Radio from Colombia described the performance in Bogotá, saying that "the performer involves the public with his great hits and funny humor."
 El Comercio, a newspaper in Peru, described the show in Lima as full of "music empathy".